cob225/cob225/README.md

 **Overview**

-- Major: School of Media Arts and Design, Digital Video and Cinema
+- Major: School of Media Arts and Design, Concentration in Digital Video and Cinema
 - Minor: Digital Studies

  **Fun fact**